-He is a Director and Board member at Eton Pharmaceuticals and International Stem Cell Corporation.
-Mr. Casamento also currently serves as an Independent Director for AzurRx Biopharma.
-During his career he has served on the boards of twelve public companies.
+Mr. Casamento currently serves as an Independent Director for AzurRx Biopharma.
+During his career he has served on the boards of twelve public companies and two private companies.
 Mr. Casamento also served as Chairman of the Audit Committee of Astex Pharmaceuticals and is a SOX defined financial expert.
 He is a member of the Fordham University Science Council and has been a guest lecturer at Fordham University.
 He was previously Vice Chairman of the Catholic Medical Mission Board, a large not for profit organization providing health care services to third world countries.
 A graduate of Fordham University in New York City and Iona College in New Rochelle, New York.
 Mr. Casamento has a degree in Pharmacy and an MBA.
+That Mr. Casamento brings over 35 years of biotechnology experience to our Board of Directors, having served in various senior positions over the course of his career, and that he has developed significant management and leadership skills relating to the pharmaceutical industry, led us to conclude that Mr. Casamento should serve as a director.